Anbumani Ramadoss

-Dr. Anbumani Ramadoss (born 9 October 1968) is a Tamil politician from Tamil Nadu, India.
-He was a member of the Rajya Sabha, the upper house of the Parliament of India and was the Minister of Health and Family Welfare in the First Manmohan Singh ministry from (2004–2009) as a part of the UPA government.
+Anbumani Ramadoss (born 9 October 1968) is an Indian politician from Tamil Nadu.
+He is a member of the Rajya Sabha, the upper house of the Parliament of India and was the Minister of Health and Family Welfare in the First Manmohan Singh ministry from (2004–2009) as a part of the UPA government.
 He was elected to the Lok Sabha, the lower house of the Parliament of India from Dharmapuri, Tamil Nadu.
-He is the president of the Pattali Makkal Katchi caste based party.
+He is the president of Pattali Makkal Katchi, a political party in Tamil Nadu.

 Early life and education

 Anbumani Ramadoss was born on 9 October 1968 at Puducherry to S. Ramadoss and R. Saraswathi.
 His father was a physician by profession and founded the Pattali Makkal Katchi in 1989.
 Anbumani completed his SSLC from Montfort Boys Higher Secondary School, Yercaud in 1984 and finished his higher secondary in 1986 from St. Ann's Higher Secondary School, Tindivanam.
 He completed his MBBS from Madras Medical College.
 He worked for a year and a half as a medical practitioner at Nallalam, a small village near Tindivanam.
 In 2003, Anbumani did a course on macro-economics from the London School of Economics.